Regeneration guidelines for small-grained cereals

 Wiese MV.
 1987.
 Compendium of Wheat Diseases, 2nd edition.
 APS Press, The American Phytopathological Society, St. Paul, MN, USA.

-The author wishes to acknowledge the inputs of Harold Bockelman, USDA Small Grains Collection, USA; Monica Mezzalama, International Maize and Wheat Improvement Center (CIMMYT) Seed Health Laboratory, Mexico; and Imke Thormann, Bioversity International, Italy.
+The author wishes to acknowledge the inputs of Harold Bockelman, USDA Small Grains Collection, USA; Monica Mezzalama, International Maize and Wheat Improvement Center (CIMMY T) Seed Health Laboratory, Mexico; and Imke Thormann, Bioversity International, Italy.
 These guidelines have been peer reviewed by Axel Diederichsen, Plant Gene Resources of Canada; Christoph U. Germeier, Julius Kuehn Institute, Federal Research Centre for Cultivated Plants, Germany; Igor Loskutov, N.I.
-Vavilov Research Institute of Plant Industry (VIR), Russian Federation; and Jan Valkoun (retired), International Center for Agricultural Research in the Dry Areas (ICARDA), Syria.
+Vavilov Research Institute of Plant Industry (VIR), Russia; and Jan Valkoun, International Center for Agricultural Research in the Dry Areas (ICARDA), Syria (retired).